The slipper still fits!"

 And like the Prince, He fixes His eyes squarely on us and chooses us with love.
 So much so that He won’t rest until He’s found the one on whom the glass slipper fits.
 When he does—again by His grace through our responding faith—He ushers us into our happily ever after in His Kingdom.

 All of our Cinderella stories can end this way.
 In fact, that’s God’s desire—for each of us to respond to His invitation to receive His grace and forgiveness, purchased by the death and resurrection of Jesus Christ.

-As you watch the games this weekend and hear one of the dozens of inevitable Cinderella references to South Carolina, remember how the story truly ends.
-Time will only tell whether it will end this way for the Gamecocks, but—in Christ—you can be certain that your story will end in jubilation.
+As you watch the games this weekend and hear one of the dozens of inevitable Cinderella references, remember how the story truly ends.
+Time will only tell how it will end for your favorite Cinderella team, but—in Christ—you can be certain that your story will end in jubilation.